 Themes of profound loneliness, parental rejection, and legal punishment of a child.

 The book deals very directly with child abuse.
 Patty's father is physically and emotionally abusive, and her mother is neglectful.
-The prejudice against Jews in the South and the hatred toward Germans are central.
+The book depicts instances of antisemitism and xenophobia, including verbal harassment and social exclusion.
 The ending is realistic and somewhat bleak, as Patty loses her freedom and her friend, though she gains a new sense of self-respect.
 It is a secular historical narrative.

 A thoughtful 12 to 14-year-old who is experiencing a rift with their parents or peers due to their evolving personal values.
 It is for the child who feels like a 'black sheep' and needs to see a protagonist who survives social ostracization.

 Parents should definitely preview the scenes of physical abuse by Patty's father (Chapter 7 and 13) which are visceral.
-The use of period-typical derogatory language and the harshness of the ending also require some contextual discussion about the legalities of the time.
+Parents should be prepared to discuss the use of antisemitic slurs and the legal consequences Patty faces for harboring a prisoner of war.
 A parent might see their child withdrawing from family activities or expressing deep frustration with 'unfair' social rules or local prejudices.
 The child might feel they are being treated as a 'problem' for simply having a different perspective.

 Younger readers (11) might focus on the adventure of the 'secret friend' and the injustice of the town's reaction.
 Older readers (14-15) will more deeply feel the psychological weight of the family dysfunction and the moral ambiguity of Patty's 'treason.'

-Unlike many WWII books that focus on the European theater, this provides a rare look at the American home front, specifically the intersection of Southern Jewish identity and the presence of German POWs in the United States.
+Unlike many WWII books that focus on the European theater, this provides a rare look at the American home front, specifically the presence of German POWs in the South and how the war impacted a small town. """

 Patty Bergen is a lonely Jewish girl living in a small Arkansas town during WWII.
 Her life changes when a group of German POWs arrives.
 She befriends Anton, a prisoner who escapes, and hides him in her family's rooms above the garage.
 Through their conversations, Patty realizes Anton is a kind, educated man rather than the monster her town portrays.
 After Anton is killed while fleeing and Patty's role is discovered, she faces the wrath of her community and the legal system, eventually being sent to a reformatory school.